 The underlying philosophy derives from humanistic classics such as Epicurus or the thinkers of the Enlightenment and refers above all to Julian Huxley’s evolutionary humanism.
 Huxley was the first UNESCO Secretary General and made a significant contribution to the Universal Declaration of Human Rights.
 “Evolutionary humanists are strongly committed to the values of the Enlightenment, to critical rationality, self-determination, freedom and social justice,” says the gbs brochure Enlightenment in the 21st Century.
 (And no, we are not defending long outdated notions of eugenics.)

 The gbs sees digitalisation as a co-decisive factor in shaping the future.
 A corresponding ethic is only developing step by step and must be negotiated within the civil society.
 In several “Zukunftssymposien” (future symposia), the gbs, together with the Integrata Foundation and the Weltethos Institut have conferred on questions of AI and data ethics.
 The positions on digitisation developed in a workshop I initiated in 2018 are summarised in the gbs brochure How should IT work?.

 Resuming the ongoing threads in an easy-to-understand way and across the specialisations should be one of the benefits, that we humanists can add to the discussion.
 Though we also have our ideas and filter-bubbles, we are free of particular interests, except those of a general welfare to humanity.

-Whoever researches about me – e.g. in connection with my aversion to conspiracy myths – should not confuse me with my two namesakes named Peter Iblher.
-One of them is a member of the Rotarians and does very dedicated work there, but otherwise doesn’t know much about them.
+In case you research about me — e.g. in the context of conspiracy beliefs — please do not confuse me with two namesakes named Peter Iblher.
+One of them is a member of the Rotarians, with whom I otherwise have no connection.

 • the gbs and their members for their inspiration and support